-- Enter upon privately owned land that is cultivated or properly posted without the permission of the landowner or land manager - Refuse to immediately leave the private land if requested to do so by the landowner or land manager - Obstruct any entrance or exit to private land "Cultivated land" is land that is readily identifiable as land whose soil is loosened or broken up for the raising of crops, land used for the raising of crops, or a pasture that is artificially irrigated.
+- Enter or remain on private land when directed not to do so by the owner or a person acting for the owner. - Obstruct any entrance or exit to private property.

+"Cultivated land" is land that is readily identifiable as land whose soil is loosened or broken up for the raising of crops, land used for the raising of crops, or a pasture that is artificially irrigated.